-In order to further achieve an inclusive, ambitious and academic curriculum, disciplinary literacy will be prioritised at all times.
+In order to further achieve an inclusive, ambitious and academic curriculum, where all students are challenged to be the very best that they can be, disciplinary literacy will be prioritised at all times.
 Students will be actively challenged to encounter, grapple with and understand complex lexical choices with a specific focus on tier two and tier three vocabulary.
 Students will be challenged to develop their capacity to “communicate like historians” and this will be supported through explicit vocabulary instruction and strategies to develop word consciousness within our students and their learning.
 In addition, students will be exposed to rich, challenging and academic texts and view reading as an inherent part of their success in history.
-Finally, all staff are committed to prioritising the ability of students to construct sophisticated, coherent and balanced written responses, developing the ability to communicate clearly and effectively, whilst prioritising, categorising and organising knowledge.
-To this end, the curriculum aims to equip students with the necessary knowledge (both substantive and disciplinary), language and schema required to contextualise their studies and prepare for the rigour of GCSE history and further study.
+Finally, all staff are committed to prioritising the ability of students to construct sophisticated, coherent and balanced written responses, developing the ability to communicate clearly and effectively, whilst prioritising, categorising and organising their knowledge.
+To this end, the curriculum aims to equip students with the necessary knowledge (both substantive and disciplinary), language and schemata required to contextualise their studies and prepare for the rigour of GCSE history and further study.

 EYFS: In EYFS, enquiry questions will challenge students to develop a greater understanding of living memory, by considering the chronology of their lifetime and changes and developments within their own experiences.
 In this way, students will begin to build a fundamental understanding of time, change and continuity.